atnumridha/pg-management-system/memory-bank/progress.md

 - None known at this stage; future technical or process issues will be tracked here.

 ## Evolution of Project Decisions
+- Dependency proportions and type safety in frontend are maintained by enforcing exact npm version matching for all @fortawesome packages; this prevents Angular/TypeScript errors with icon imports.
 - Initial documentation aligns with .clinerules Memory Bank protocol.
 - Architectural and technical decisions to be documented here as project progresses.